A New Soup Kitchen!

 Solar Power Comes to the Mother House!

 The Namibian government funded the installation of solar panels (5kw) on the roof of the Mother House.
+This wonderful gift overjoys the staff and children!

 Lights are on in the kitchen!